PbTe/SnTe heterostructures -- candidate platform for studying spin-triplet superconductivity

-To further understand the results, transport experiments as a function of temperature and magnetic field were carried out.
-Fig.\ref{fig:xi}a) shows the evaluated critical magnetic field $\mu_0 H_{c2}$, in both configurations: in-plane $\mu_0 H_{c||}$ and out-of-plane $\mu_0 H_{c\perp}$.
-The measurements were done in a set of magnetic fields while sweeping the temperature in the range $1.5$ - $9$ K. The critical temperature is attributed to the point where the sample resistance reaches half of the normal state value.
-The raw data used for determining critical magnetic field are presented in Supplemental Material Fig. S7.
-The in-plane critical magnetic field exhibits nearly linear behaviour.
-The out-of-plane critical field, however, follows a power dependence of $H_{c\perp}\sim (T_c-T)^{c}$, with $c \approx 1.44$, as shown in Fig.\ref{fig:xi}b).
-This exponent is reproduced for all sample regions.
-Having both critical fields determined, we calculate the Cooper pair coherence length $\xi_{\perp(||)}$ within the anisotropic Landau-Ginzburg equations \cite{wawro_electron_1993,nakajima_superconducting_1989}:
+To shed more light on the system studied we have conducted complementary transport experiments as a function of temperature and magnetic field (raw data are shown in Figure \ref{fig:xi}a,b)).
+Figures \ref{fig:xi}c) and d) show the evaluated critical magnetic field $\mu_0 H_{c2}$, in both configurations: in-plane $\mu_0 H_{c||}$ and out-of-plane $\mu_0 H_{c\perp}$ respectively.
+The measurements were done for a set of magnetic fields while sweeping the temperature in the range $1.5$ - $9$ K. The critical temperature is attributed to the point where the sample resistance reaches half of the normal state value.

+The temperature dependence of the out-of-plane critical magnetic field presented in Figure \ref{fig:xi}d) shows a distinct kink behavior.
+Similar anisotropy of the critical magnetic field with the kink at least in one direction was observed in $UTe_2$ \cite{Ran_UTe2_2019}, $CeRh_2As_2$ \cite{Khim_CeRhAs2021} and $\alpha-BiPd ~~ \beta-Bi_2Pd$~ \cite{Chiang_unequivocal_2023}, where triplet pairing has been identified.

+Singlet superconductors exhibit upper critical field governed by orbital and paramagnetic pair breaking effects.
+A rough estimation of the orbital limit may be made within the Werthamer-Helfand-Hohenberg theory $H_{orb} = 0.7~~T_c (-(dH_{c2}/dT))_{T_c} $ \cite{WHH_1966}.
+It gives $H_{orb\parallel}=0.64~T$ and $0.77~T$ for Figure \ref{fig:xi}c) and $H_{orb\perp}=0.10$ and $0.13~T$ for region 1 and 2 in Figure \ref{fig:xi}d) respectively.

+We also calculate the zero temperature Pauli limit by $H_{para} = 1.86~~T_c$ \cite{Clogstone_1962}, what gives $H_{para\parallel}= 6.2~T$ and $6.7~T$ for Fig. \ref{fig:xi}c) ~~and~~ $H_{para}=5.6$ and $6.0~T$ for region 1 and 2 in Figure \ref{fig:xi}d).
+In all presented cases $H_{para}> H_{orb}$, but due to a characteristic upward deflection (kink) our $H_{c \perp}$ data always exceed estimated orbital limit of pair breaking pointing to unconventional superconductivity, still below the Pauli limit.
+This behavior has been identified as spin-triplet SC in Ref.\cite{Ran_UTe2_2019,Khim_CeRhAs2021,Chiang_unequivocal_2023}.